woodbri/raster-object-recognition/README.md

 or want to resolve the dependencies on your host system.
 See the file *Dockerfile* for the list of packages to install.

+### Docker

+If you don't have Docker installed on your system, then go [HERE](https://www.docker.com/) and find the downloads or instsrtuctions for your system and install the Docker runtime.

+There example scripts to build a Docker image and to run the Docker image in ``src/docker/``.

 ### Use of host services

 * Disk space through docker volume maps